MaartenBrijker/winc-superpy/README.md

 #### $ python3 main.py report inventory --now
 #### $ python3 main.py report profit --yesterday
 #### $ python3 main.py report revenue --date 2022/03/07

+# Notable code
+In my functions.py I implemented a few things I find notable.

+(1) the report_inventory() function has a 'switch' element.
+A string you can feed it, either 'print' or 'return' that tells the function whether print the inventory as a table (for the report inventory command line command) or to return it as an object to be used in other functions of the code (such as calculation profit)

+(2) I made sure in main.py that everytime the program runs it checks whether the CSV and TXT files are present, otherwise creates them.
+This makes sure you can run the code without having those files.

+(3) Something else I implemented is making sure you can only buy products that are not expired yet.

+(4) I put the the parser in a separate file, making the code much cleaner and clearer.